estherccoroneldev/estherccoroneldev/README.md

 ## 🌱 What I'm currently exploring:

 - Java / JDBC / SGBDs
-- Oracle Database Management PL/SQL
 - App Distribution with Expo.

 ## 📚 What I'm currently reading:

+- 14 Habits of Highly Productive Developers by Zeno Rocha.
-- Clean code by Uncle Bob
+- Clean code by Uncle Bob.

 ## 🗣️ Languages: